 They want to come to your event.
 The ‘buy now’ button has been pressed.
-The method you use to capture their data, register their interest, invoice them and provide them with a ticket needs to work – simply, accurately and efficiently.
+The method you use to capture their data (single page ideally or have a progress bar at the top), register their interest, invoice them and provide them with a ticket needs to work – simply, accurately and efficiently.
 There is now a wide range of proprietary event registration software available to the event planner so choose wisely.
 Get this element wrong or fail to check that it is indeed working as intended and you will lose people who have actually decided to attend but have fallen foul of your system.

 They have agreed to come to your event, so the timeliness, accuracy and brevity of these instructions is crucial in ensuring your guests arrive safely; in good time and ready to enjoy your event.
 Key to this part of the process is to resend them a few days before the event and remind them why they signed up to attend your event in the first place….as they will forget and or have made other plans.
 Joining instructions matter.
 They are part of the audience experience – the part that means they arrive into your front of house operation in a good frame of mind.
 And not as happened to me recently when the joining instructions can only be best described as sketchy and inaccurate!